camunda/camunda-docs/docs/self-managed/platform-deployment/platform-8-deployment.md

 You have the following options to run the above components in a self-managed fashion:

 - [**Kubernetes**](./kubernetes.md): We strongly recommend using Kubernetes to run Camunda Platform 8 in production.
 Using minikube, Kubernetes can also be an interesting environment to run Camunda Platform 8 locally on developer machines.
+- [**OpenShift**](./openshift.md): You can run Camunda Platform 8 on OpenShift in much the same way you would on a standard Kubernetes cluster, with some configuration based on your desired security context constraints.
 - [**Docker**](./docker.md): You can run the provided Docker images of the components, also in production.
 For your convenience, we provide a Docker Compose configuration to run Camunda Platform 8 on developer machines.
 Note that the Docker Compose configuration is **not** optimized for production usage, but for local development.
 - [**Local installation**](./local.md): You can run the Java applications on a local or virtual machine if it provides a supported Java Virtual Machine (JVM).
 This allows you to run Camunda on virtual machines or bare metal and offers a significant amount of flexibility.
 However, you will need to configure the details for the components to interact correctly yourself.
 We consider this a last resort.
 Note that Windows/Mac is **not** supported for production usage of Zeebe.